unjs/c12/README.md

 The default is `process.env.NODE_ENV`.
 You can set `envName` to `false` or an empty string to disable the feature.

+### `configContext`

+Context object passed to configuration functions.
+This allows you to create dynamic configurations based on the provided context:

 ### `resolve`

 You can define a custom function that resolves the config.